Intro

 0.15

-The code uses thresholds=(2, 4) to set a WARN threshold of 2 and a STOP threshold of 4.
-Notice these pieces in the validation table:
+The code uses thresholds=(2, 4) to set a warn threshold of 2 and a stop threshold of 4.
+If you look at the validation report table, we can see:

-• The W column (short for WARN) shows a filled yellow circle indicating it’s reached threshold
+• the W column (short for warn) shows a filled yellow circle indicating those failing test units reached that threshold value

-• The S column (short for STOP) shows an open red circle indicating it’s below threshold
+• the S column (short for stop) shows an open red circle indicating that the number of failing test units is below that threshold

-The one final threshold, N (NOTIFY), wasn’t set so appears on the validation table as a dash.
+The one final threshold, N (for notify), wasn’t set so it appears on the validation table as a long dash.

 Thresholds let you take action at different levels of severity.
 The next section discusses setting and acting on thresholds in detail.